Berkeley-MDes/tdf-fa24-aaryharkareberkeley/README.md

 # Week 6 #
 ### October 3rd, 2024 ###

+Reflection:
-It is Thursday, I really had fun creating the flashing LED project.
-I added 4 LEDs which would alternative and added a start/stop function on button press.
-It looked like christmas and was really fun.
-Later I did two more project, the first one was the publish/subscribe and FSR/Led colour projects.
-I ran in an issue after I compiled my code the first time for FSR/Led, everything just stopped compiling and I have no idea why.
-I will update the solution in the next weeks report.
+It’s Thursday, and I had a lot of fun working on the flashing LED project.
+I added four LEDs that alternated in sequence and included a start/stop function via a button press, which made the project feel festive, almost like Christmas lights.
+Afterward, I completed two more assignments: one involving a publish/subscribe model and the other an FSR/LED color project.
+However, I ran into an issue after initially compiling the FSR/LED code—the system refused to compile further, and I haven’t yet figured out why.
+I’ll document any solutions I find in next week’s report.

+<br><br>

+Speculation:
+This week’s LED project underscores the potential for simple, interactive lighting solutions to enhance user experiences in both personal and commercial spaces.
+As technology progresses, we could see more integration of interactive lighting in areas like home decor and retail, creating engaging environments that react to user inputs.
+The publish/subscribe model could lead to new IoT applications, allowing devices within smart homes to communicate and trigger responses based on shared data.
+For example, future applications might include systems that respond to environmental changes, enabling a more interconnected, automated home that adapts to its occupants' needs seamlessly.
 </br>
 </br>
 <img width="400" alt="Journey map for transportation ecosystem" src="assets/lights_1.png">